-Audit Objective - To determine whether the expense charged to the School Nutrition program for workers compensation insurance is calculated correctly, and does not exceed 100% of the calculation.
+Audit Objective - To determine whether the expense charged to the School Nutrition program for workers compensation insurance is calculated correctly and does not exceed 100% of the calculation.

 Suggested Audit Procedures - Review the Audited Workers Compensation Premium to determine if the correct salary figures have been used to calculate the premium.
-Code 8868 College: Professional Employees Payroll is the Sum of lines 75, 76, 77 and 78 on the 6/30 FC1A.
-Code 9101 College: All other Employees Payroll is the Sum of line items 79 through 93 on the 6/30 FC1A.